Refine Your Search

 • share link

-2022., Adult, Alfred A. Knopf Canada Call No: NEW IND Bio W592m Availability:1 of 1 At Your Library Summary Note: In the last few years, following the publication of his debut novel Jonny Appleseed, Joshua Whitehead has emerged as one of the most exciting and important new voices on Turtle Island.
+2022., Adult, Alfred A. Knopf Canada Call No: IND Bio W592m Availability:1 of 1 At Your Library Summary Note: In the last few years, following the publication of his debut novel Jonny Appleseed, Joshua Whitehead has emerged as one of the most exciting and important new voices on Turtle Island.
 Now, in this first non-fiction work, Whitehead brilliantly explores Indigeneity, queerness, and the relationships between body, language and land through a variety of genres (essay, memoir, notes, confession).
 Making Love with the Land is a startling, heartwrenching look at what it means to live as a queer Indigenous person "in the rupture" between identities.
 In sharp, surprising, unique pieces--a number of which have already won awards--Whitehead illuminates this particular moment, in which both Indigenous and non-Indigenous peoples are navigating new (and old) ideas about "the land."
 He asks: What is our relationship and responsibility towards it?
 And how has the land shaped our ideas, our histories, our very bodies?
 Here is an intellectually thrilling, emotionally captivating love song--a powerful revelation about the library of stories land and body hold together, waiting to be unearthed and summoned into word.

 • share link